 Note: There are a few plants that are complete proteins, containing all 9 essential amino acids, including quinoa, buckwheat, and soy.

-For us, our favorite nutrition shake is Vegan Chocolate Shakeology.
-While vegan, it sources its protein from chia, pea, Sacha inchi, flax, quinoa, rice, and oats, covering all nine essential amino acids.
+For us, we opt for plant-based protein drinks, usually with a mix of plants but mainly sourced from pea protein.
+For example, one of the staples in our pantry, Vegan Chocolate Shakeology, sources its protein from chia, pea, Sacha inchi, flax, quinoa, rice, and oats, covering all nine essential amino acids.

 How to Pick a Protein Supplement?